The Derived Deligne Conjecture: Filtered Modules and complexes

-First, we collect some definitions about filtered modules and filtered complexes.
-Filtrations will allow to add an extra degree to single-graded objects that will be necessary in order to connect them with bigraded objects.
+Let us now collect some definitions with regards to filtered modules and filtered complexes.
+Filtrations will allow to add an extra degree to single-graded objects which will be a key technique for relating them to bigraded objects.

-\begin{defin} A \emph{filtered $R$-module} $(A, F)$ is given by a family of $R$-modules $\{F_pA\}_{p∈\Z}$ indexed by the integers such that $F_{p}A ⊆ F_{p-1}A$ for all $p ∈ \Z$ and $A = \bigcup_p F_pA$.
-A \emph{morphism of filtered modules} is a morphism $f : A \to B$ of $R$-modules which is compatible with filtrations: $f(F_pA) ⊂ F_pB$ for all $p ∈ \Z$. \end{defin} We denote by $\mathrm{C}_R$ the category of cochain complexes of $R$-modules. \begin{defin} A \emph{filtered complex} $(K, d, F)$ is a complex $(K, d) ∈ \mathrm{C}_R$ together with a filtration $F$ of each $R$-module $K^n$ such that $d(F_pK^n) ⊂ F_pK^{n+1}$ for all $p, n ∈ \Z$.
-Its morphisms are given by morphisms of complexes $f : K → L$ compatible with filtrations. \end{defin}
+\begin{defin} A \emph{filtered $R$-module} $(A, F)$ is given by a family of $R$-modules $\{F_pA\}_{p\in\Z}$ indexed by the integers such that $F_{p}A \subseteq F_{p-1}A$ for all $p \in\Z$ and $A = \bigcup_p F_pA$.
+A \emph{morphism of filtered modules} is a morphism $f : A \to B$ of $R$-modules which is compatible with filtrations: $f(F_pA) \subset F_pB$ for all $p \in\Z$. \end{defin} We denote by $\mathrm{C}_R$ the category of cochain complexes of $R$-modules. \begin{defin} A \emph{filtered complex} $(K, d, F)$ is a complex $(K, d) \in\mathrm{C}_R$ together with a filtration $F$ of each $R$-module $K^n$ such that $d(F_pK^n) \subset F_pK^{n+1}$ for all $p, n \in\Z$.
+Its morphisms are given by morphisms of complexes $f : K \longrightarrow L$ compatible with filtrations. \end{defin}

 We denote by $\fmod$ and $\fc$ the categories of filtered modules and filtered complexes of $R$-modules, respectively.

 \begin{defin} The \emph{tensor product of two filtered $R$-modules} $(A, F)$ and $(B, F)$ is the filtered $R$-module with